magicbytes/The-Dog-App/README.md

 * `connectedAndroidTest` - for running Espresso on a connected device
 * `test` - for running unit tests

-NOTE: The unit tests should be added as an improvement. **Not implemented yet.**

 Libraries Used
 --------------